jacobelali3/REMIXresumeWebsite/README.md

 22/12/21 - Update.
 Exploring remix was cool, it definitely has some nice features.
 However this project doesnt communicate with a database at all nor have use for much if its features.
 I linked it to a mongodb database before I realised I am literally not handling any data LOL.
 As of today, its quite tricky using three js and react-three-fiber packages with remix, so I've decided to move this project over to a normal react App in order to render my cute Wall-E model.

 16/04/22 - Note.
-I forgot to thank Girish21, a kind member from the REMIX discord community that taught me about <Suspense></Suspense> from react.
+I forgot to thank Girish21, a kind member from the REMIX discord community that taught me about <Suspense> from react.
 The entire REMIX community is actually wonderful.